 Successful message implementation requires that transmitted messages (message instances) contain valid values for coded fields.
 It is important to note that code sets are relatively dynamic and subject to change between publications of these implementation guides.

-Every code value passed in a message instance is drawn from a code system that has a globally unique identifier, such as an OID.
+Every code value passed in a message instance is drawn from a code system that either may have a globally unique identifier, such as an OID, an HL7 identifier (Table 0396), or a locally defined identifier.
 In general, the coded values allowed in a field (a) may be drawn from more than one code system, and (b) may be a subset of the codes from a given coding system.
 Combining (a) and (b) makes it possible for the allowed code value to be a combination of multiple subsets drawn from multiple coding systems.
 In most cases, only subsets of the codes defined in a code system are legal for use in a particular message.

-The subsets of the codes that are legal for a particular field is identified by an HL7 construct known as a "value set."
+The subsets of the codes that are allowed for a particular field is identified by an HL7 construct known as a "value set."
 A value set is a collection of coded values drawn from code systems.
 Value sets serve to identify the specific set of coded values for the message from the universe of coded values across all coding systems.

 The segment tables in previous sections identify the value set or coding system used for each supported field containing a coded value.
-Fields that use the data type CWE require that messages include the code, drawn from HL7 0396, that uniquely defines the coding system, as well as the coded value itself.
 Some of these pre-coordinated value sets must be updated, or new ones created, as new needs are identified.

-Value sets are identified by a unique identifier but is not transmitted in the message.
+Value sets are identified by a unique identifier, but this identifier is not transmitted in the message.
 The identifier or code for the coding system from which the value is derived is sent in the message.
 However, the value set identifier is useful and important when vocabulary items are modified or replaced.

-Vocabulary Distribution

-Vocabularies recommended in this guide are standard vocabularies recommended by the S&I Framework for use in the particular domains.
-In many cases, these vocabularies are further constrained into value sets for use within this guide or were previously constrained into value sets by HL7 and also by the CDC (maintained in PHIN VADs - http://phinvads.cdc.gov.)

 HL7 Tables

 Tables in this guide are as specified in the HL7 Version 2.5.1 Standard, except as noted below.